petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

 ## Introduction

 Sometimes the application requires pushing the performance to its limits.
-In this tutorial we will show how to optimize [Tensil](https://www.tensil.ai/) to run [ResNet20 trained on CIFAR](https://github.com/petrohi/tensil-zcu104-tutorial/blob/main/notebooks/resnet20v2_cifar.ipynb) to reach the maximum performance.
-To do this we will use the powerful [ZCU104](https://www.xilinx.com/products/boards-and-kits/zcu104.html) board and implement an embedded application to remove the overhead of running Linux OS and PYNQ.
+In this tutorial we will show how to optimize [Tensil](https://www.tensil.ai/) running [ResNet20 trained on CIFAR](https://github.com/petrohi/tensil-zcu104-tutorial/blob/main/notebooks/resnet20v2_cifar.ipynb) for the maximum performance.
+To do this, we will use the powerful [ZCU104](https://www.xilinx.com/products/boards-and-kits/zcu104.html) board and implement an embedded application to remove the overhead of running Linux OS and PYNQ.
 Importantly, we still won't quantize the model and use Tensil with 16-bit fixed point data type.
-We will demonstrate that running the CIFAR test data set shows very little accuracy drop when rounding down from the original 32-bit floating point of the ResNet20 model.
+We will demonstrate that running the CIFAR test data set shows very little accuracy drop when rounding down from the original 32-bit floating point.

 ![board](/media/2022/tensil_zcu104_resnet/board.jpg)